microsoft/BotFramework-WebChat/docs/LIVESTREAMING.md

 You can use [Microsoft Copilot Studio](https://www.microsoft.com/en-us/microsoft-copilot/microsoft-copilot-studio) to build low-code copilot with livestreaming support.

 If you already have a Bot Framework bot, most existing Bot SDK versions support livestreaming.
-You will need to update the bot to livestream activities through the [implementation](#implementation) described in this document.
+You will need to update the bot to livestream activities through the [implementation described in this document](#implementation).

 ### Channel support

-Channel support depends on a few factors:
+Channel support depends on the following factors:

 -  Channel must support typing activity
 -  Channel must return activity ID of the sent activity
 -  Proactive messaging is optional but highly recommended
    -  Enabling proactive messaging will prevent client timeouts which may occur while the bot is generating the response

-Example of channels that support livestreaming: Direct Line (via Web Socket), Teams, etc.
+Example of channels that support livestreaming:

+-  Direct Line (via Web Socket)
+-  Teams

-Example of channels that do not support livestreaming: Direct Line (via REST), Direct Line ASE, Direct Line Speech, email, SMS, etc.
+Example of channels that do not support livestreaming:

+-  Direct Line (via REST) does not support typing activity
+-  Direct Line ASE does not return activity ID
+-  Direct Line Speech does not return activity ID
+-  Email does not support typing activity
+-  SMS does not support typing activity

 ### Client support